rust-lang/book/second-edition/nostarch/chapter08.md

 another function by specifying a different *hasher*.
 A hasher is a type that implements the `BuildHasher` trait.
 We’ll talk about traits and how to implement them in Chapter 10.
-You don’t necessarily have to implement your own hasher from scratch; *https://crates.io* has libraries shared by other Rust users that provide hashers implementing many common hashing algorithms.
+You don’t necessarily have to implement your own hasher from scratch; crates.io at *https://crates.io* has libraries shared by other Rust users that provide hashers implementing many common hashing algorithms.

 ## Summary